-You can be forgiven for feeling like you're walking through the set of Jurassic Park as you roam through Stravon and to be fair, it is a lot like a 'lost world'... there aren't any dinosaurs (although Moa & Haast's Eagle lived here once) but you will discover an abundance of native and introduced wildlife, living in a timeless wilderness that is exclusively yours to explore & discover.
+You can be forgiven for feeling like you're walking through the set of Jurassic Park and to be fair, it is a lot like a 'lost world'... there are no dinosaurs (although Moa & Pouakai ruled here long ago) but what you will discover is an abundance of native and introduced wildlife, living in a timeless wilderness that is exclusively yours to explore & discover.

 Make no mistake, Stravon is big country.
 If you were to flatten her out, the Estate would probably be more like 5x it's actual size.
 And this is the beauty of the place, with so many nooks and valleys there are adventures awaiting the explorer, up, down or over the next ridge.
 Stravon captures the quintessential Kiwi outdoor experience superbly.
 With this, STRAVON SAFARIS holds concessions to land on conservation lands throughout the South Island, providing our guests with alpine and fly fishing experiences that are second to none.